nathaniel-m/dotfiles/README.md

 5. Optionally apply macOS preferences
 6. Optionally generate SSH key for GitHub
 7. Optionally clone your projects into Herd environments
+8. Optionally set up MySQL databases for your projects

 ### What Gets Installed